How to Remove Strata Committee Members: Guide for NSW Strata Body Corporate

 Criteria for Removal

-• Fail to comply with the Strata Schemes Management Act, its regulations, or the scheme’s by-laws.
+• Fails to comply with the Strata Schemes Management Act, its regulations, or the scheme’s by-laws.

-• Do not exercise the necessary care and diligence required in their roles.
+• Lacks the required care and diligence in performing committee duties.

 Need for Substantial Evidence